m-Dorrell/HandPoseToSpeech/README.md

 This architecture should be modular so that alternative methods can easily be added in.
 Therefore superclasses will be created to match each stage:

 1. Detection
-1. Extraction of Meaning
+1. Interpretation
-1. Output of Meaning
+1. Output

+Multiple interpreters or outputs may be desired so they are triggered using events.

 ### Detect Hand Pose